cloud-gov/nessus-agent-boshrelease/README.md

 bosh upload release releases/nessus-agent/nessus-agent-1.yml
 ```

-Then add the newrelic license to the properties section of your manifest file and the nessus-agent release to the releases section:
+Then add the nessus server info to the properties section of your manifest file and the nessus-agent release to the releases section:

 ```
 properties: